bcdev/jpy/README.md

 only be achieved with computed attributes, but as said before, they are not supported for built-in extension types.

+*We currently cannot shutdown the JVM and then restart it.*

 Final TODOs for v1.0